Locations:

 What are neck muscles?

-Your neck muscles are part of a complex musculoskeletal system (soft tissues and bones) that connect the base of your skull to your torso.
+Your neck muscles are part of a complex musculoskeletal system (soft tissues and bones) that connects the base of your skull to your torso (trunk).
 Muscles contain fibers that contract (get smaller), allowing you to perform lots of different movements.
-Your neck muscles help you do everything from chewing and swallowing to nodding your head.
-You have more than 20 neck muscles.
+The muscles of your neck help you do everything from chewing and swallowing to moving your head.

 Advertisement